Prevent Healthcare Data Breaches: A 12-Step Guide

 Facebook’s $2.8 Million Lawsuit

 Facebook successfully sued domain squatters who registered hundreds of variations of ‘facebook.com’.
-The court awarded $2.8 million in damages under ACPA, establishing precedent for aggressive legal action against typosquatters.
+The court awarded $2.8 million in damages under ACPA, setting precedent for aggressive legal action against typosquatters.
 This remains one of the largest public judgments in a typosquatting case.

 Election Interference Domains